-The Brown Master of Public Affairs (MPA) is a one-year (summer - fall - spring) full-time program that provides students with the analytical foundation and management tools they need to tackle the policy problems of today.
-The program prepares students for careers spanning public service, all levels of government, NGOs, foundations, and the private sector
+The Brown Master of Public Affairs (MPA) at the Watson Institute is a one-year (summer - fall - spring) full-time program that provides students with the analytical foundation and management tools they need to tackle the policy problems of today.
+The program prepares students for careers spanning public service, all levels of government, NGOs, foundations, and the private sector.